ThPza71/an2dl_challenge/README.md

 we still need to combine data augmentation with transfer learning, and adjust our parameters, it is only the beginning.

+Also we found some outliers in the database, still need to take care of that.

 # Data
 Dataset Details: